About the Program

 Tuition and fees are established by the University of Washington.
 See the Residency website for more information on residency classification.
-Though financial assistance through the Nutritional Sciences office is limited, students who have already been accepted to the program may be eligible for scholarships or other financial assistance.
-International students, however, must show proof of financial ability before the University of Washington Graduate Admissions office will accept their application.
+Though financial assistance through the Nutritional Sciences office is limited, students who have already been accepted to the program may be eligible for assistantships, scholarships, or other financial assistance.
+International students, however, must show proof of financial ability before enrolling.

 Do you fund your graduate students with teaching positions, fellowships, etc.?

 Current master’s and doctoral students are eligible to apply for several teaching assistantships and scholarships offered by the Nutritional Sciences Program.
 There are a limited number of competitively awarded research assistantships that are typically awarded to the top PhD applicants to provide support during the first year of studies while they work to identify a faculty advisor and pursue options for continued funding.
 Our students are also eligible to apply for and have been successful in obtaining support from training grants and fellowships offered within the School of Public Health and the University of Washington, including several training grants in Maternal and Child Health.
-Additionally, our students have been successful in obtaining scholarships from outside organizations such as the Washington State Dietetic Association and the Academy of Nutrition and Dietetics.
+Additionally, our students have been successful in obtaining scholarships from outside organizations such as the Academy of Nutrition and Dietetics and the Washington State Academy of Nutrition and Dietetics.
 Funding opportunities are publicized to all enrolled students as they become available each year.
-Please see the Funding Resources for more information.
+Please see the Funding Opportunities for more information.

 I am applying for the MPH in the interdisciplinary program of Nutrition with the GCPD.
 I am wondering about the work load.
 Would I be able to continue working part time?
 How many days/week are classes?

-A lot of our students DO work part time, but holding down a full-time job and completing a masters is difficult, if it’s even possible.
+A lot of our students DO work part time but holding down a full-time job and completing a masters degree program is difficult, if it’s even possible.